AT-Publishing/website/_glossary/coin-control.md

 This feature is necessary if you want to escape from a [dust attack](/glossary/dust-attack/), an attack on privacy that happens on the bitcoin blockchain.

+Perhaps more importantly, **you might need coin control to sell bitcoin for fiat**.
+Exchanges check the history of BTC you want to sell with them.
+To avoid issues and delays in selling, try to deposit coins that you bought from the same exchange.
+[More here](/strategy/coin-control-selling-crypto/)

 <!--more-->

 ### Bitcoin wallets that support coin control